bigsql/hive_fdw/HDP_CLOUDERA_INSTRUCTIONS.md

 xademo
 ```

-## Install Hadoop-FDW ##
+## Install HiveFDW ##

-This FDW is included in the [PostgreSQL by BigSQL](http://bigsql.org)
-distribution.
-All you have to do is follow the sections below.

 If you are installing from source, please follow the instructions in
 [BUILD.md](BUILD.md).

 ## Prepare the Environment ##

-The Hadoop FDW needs the following environment variable set for the PostgreSQL
+The HiveFDW needs the following environment variable set for the PostgreSQL
 server:

-- **ATHENA_FDW_CLASSPATH**
+- **HIVE_FDW_CLASSPATH**

     The `CLASSPATH` referencing all the Hive client JAR files we
-    identified previously and the Hadoop_FDW.jar file which resides
+    identified previously and the hive_fdw.jar file which resides
     in the same directory as that of the PostgreSQL extension
     library files.